ripsawridge/site/contents/content/cma/2018/riegele.md

 ### And now, for a Google Translate job of that back into English, enjoy!

-> We had only nine lengths (Riegelekante at Östliche Hochgrubachspitze in Wilder Kaiser), but it took us 12 hours to get up and down.
+> We had only nine lengths (Rigelekante at Östliche Hochgrubachspitze in Wilder Kaiser), but it took us 12 hours to get up and down.
 Yesterday he could not walk, but Michael was going to go to Wilder Kaiser again on Sunday. :)